-What is Mick Conlan’s route to World Titles now? - Irish Boxing
+WBO #1 spot + WBA Interim Belt GONE – What is Mick Conlan’s route to World Titles now? - Irish Boxing

-What is Mick Conlan’s route to World Titles now?
+WBO #1 spot + WBA Interim Belt GONE – What is Mick Conlan’s route to World Titles now?

 Michael Conlan underlined his status as a world class professional talent earlier this month following a career-best performance in victory over former champ TJ Doheny.